Healthy diets

 Current situation of the polar bear

 Global warming has caused huge masses of ice to disappear in the Arctic regions.
-The melting of icecaps has forced the polar bear to leave its normal habitats; adapting to new environments takes generations, and global warming is going to fast for polar bears to keep up.
+The melting of icecaps has forced the polar bear to leave its normal habitats; adapting to new environments takes generations, and global warming is going too fast for polar bears to keep up.
+The rapid loss of sea ice directly impacts their ability to hunt and store the fat reserves necessary for survival.

 If you want to read similar articles to A Polar Bear's Diet, we recommend you visit our Healthy diets category.